Shovel-Ready Small-Lot Subdivision

 Why 601 Pearl Stands Out

-Fully Entitled and Platted
+Shovel-Ready and Platted

 Ten individually recorded lots under Tract No. 5964, with approved Architectural, Civil, Landscape, and Structural sets.
 No further mapping required.
 A buyer can pull permits and begin construction without entitlement risk.